vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 see Mr. Tilak as the Presidential procession was being formed.

-These facts will explain the position of the two par- lies, when the Congress commenced its proceedings on Thursday the 26th December, at 2-30 P.M.
+These facts will explain the position of the two par###lies, when the Congress commenced its proceedings on Thursday the 26th December, at 2-30 P.M.
 No assur-